 The discussion below highlights four key metrics for analyzing house price trends and describes their patterns and their implications for communities:

-Year over Year – This metric illustrates the short-term price trend and compares the current price level as of the second quarter 2016 with the price level in the second quarter 2015.
-Areas with large changes in price levels tend to be a mix of markets with recent increased demand.
-These include highly foreclosure distressed areas where prices are starting to recover, and rapidly appreciating “hot” markets.
+Year over Year – This metric illustrates the short-term price trend and compares the current price level as of the second quarter 2017 with the price level in the second quarter 2016.
+Submarkets with large changes in price levels can be very different relative to each other, but each demonstrating recent increased demand.
+These include highly foreclosure-distressed areas where prices are starting to recover, as well as rapidly appreciating ‘hot’ markets.
 Historically strong markets tend to have low but steady appreciation year over year.
-Interpreted in conjunction with other price trend indicators, year over year price changes can be helpful in identifying rebounding markets with stabilizing prices.
+Interpreted in conjunction with other price trend indicators, year-over-year price changes can be helpful in identifying rebounding markets with stabilizing prices.

-Recovery from Bottom – This metric measures the change in price level from a submarket’s lowest point after the 2008 collapse of the housing market to the second quarter of 2016.
-It tracks the speed of recovery of single family house prices from the point that prices in that submarket reached their recent lowest price level.
+Recovery from Bottom – This metric measures the change in the price level from a submarket’s lowest point after the 2008 collapse of the housing market to the second quarter of 2017 and tracks the speed of recovery of single-family house prices.
 This indicator is an important measure for recent buyers who purchased properties near the bottom of the market and who are trying to understand the return on that investment.
-It is also a valuable indicator for understanding where investment has been flowing in recent years.
-This “recovery” metric is a product of recent demand for housing outstripping the supply of homes for sale in these areas.
-This demand could be driven by owner occupants competing for a limited supply of for-sale housing in “hot” markets or investors competing for the dwindling supply of low-cost properties in more distressed markets.
-This recovery metric should be interpreted in conjunction with other price trend data points, however.
+The indicator is also valuable for understanding where investment has been flowing since the bottoming-out of the market.
+This ‘recovery’ metric reflects recent demand for housing that could be driven by owner-occupants competing for a limited supply of for-sale housing in “hot” markets or investors competing for the dwindling supply of low-cost properties in more distressed markets.
+The difference in types of demand means the recovery metric should be interpreted in conjunction with other price trend data points.

-Peak to Current –This metric measures the difference between a submarket’s peak price level at the height of the housing boom and the current price level as of the second quarter of 2016, and it captures the recovery of a neighborhood’s house prices towards previous price peak levels.
-Often, neighborhoods that saw a the substantial build up in prices during the housing bubble experienced equally dramatic declines.
+Peak to Current –This metric measures the difference between a submarket’s peak price level at the height of the housing boom and the current price level as of the second quarter of 2017, and it captures the recovery of a neighborhood’s house prices towards previous price peak levels.
+Many neighborhoods that saw a substantial build-up in prices during the housing bubble experienced equally dramatic declines.
 While those price peaks were often inflated and unsustainable, recovery towards those peaks is an important benchmark for homeowners who bought their homes or obtained a mortgage from 2005 to 2007 when prices were at their highest.

 Many homeowners are reluctant to sell their homes for less than what they paid, and, in cases where a mortgage is involved, areas that are well below previous peak values are likely to have larger numbers of underwater or near-underwater homeowners.
+Owing more on a mortgage than what a property is worth limits an owner’s ability to sell their property and puts a greater strain on a household’s financial conditions.
 As values get closer to previous peak levels, more homeowners are likely willing and able to sell, more households will exit underwater status, and equity lost during the housing crisis is rebuilt.
 In areas where values remain well below peak levels, many homeowners likely remain underwater.
-Owning more on a mortgage than what a property is worth limits an owner’s ability to sell their property and puts a greater strain on a household’s financial conditions.

-Price trends since 2000 – This metric tracks the change in price levels from the first quarter of 2000 to the second quarter 2016 and measures long-term price trends.
+Price trends since 2000 – This metric tracks the change in price levels from the first quarter of 2000 to the second quarter 2017 and measures long-term price trends.
 The variation in neighborhood price trends since 2000 is a key indicator of the impact the housing crisis and uneven housing recovery has had not just on local housing markets, but also on long-term homeowners.
 Home equity is a key asset for both lower- and higher-income households, and increasing equity over time is one of the ways that both lower- and higher-income households build wealth.
-Areas where there has been limited long-term price appreciation are areas where long time owners benefit less from increasing home equity compared with long-term owners in areas with significant appreciation.
+In areas where there has been limited long-term price appreciation, long-time owners benefit less from increasing home equity compared to long-term owners in areas with significant appreciation.

 Using its data clearinghouse, IHS has developed a hedonic price index model to provide a stable mechanism to track submarket-level price trends.
 Unlike a repeat sales model which requires a matched pair of sales on a single property and can be less stable at smaller geographies, a hedonic model combines data on a property’s sales price with data on the physical characteristics of that property and its location relative to key amenities or disamenities.
 The statistical model controls for factors that contribute to price and allows for the development of an index tracking price changes of the typical, non-distressed home over time and is ideal for tracking price trends at the submarket level.